 In conjunction with the Separation, we entered into a lease agreement with BD pursuant to which the Company would lease approximately 278,000 square feet of manufacturing space and equipment at BD's manufacturing facility in Holdrege, Nebraska for an initial term of ten years.
 The lease is classified as a finance lease.
-Base rent payments commenced in the third quarter of 2022.
 The Company has an option to extend the lease term for an additional period of up to five years.